rdoetjes/zforth/README.md

 # Examples

 ## example 10 print equivalent program
+Your typical:
+10 print "Hello World!";
+20 goto 10

+program in forth:

 ```
 : 10print repeat 0 5 do ."
 Hello World " loop cr begin ;
 ```

 ## print text in colour
+This is a simple word that sets the text to a certain ansii colour.
+The colours are defined by the ANSI escape codes and these codes are in the range of 30-38.
+Where 0 text_color would set the colour back to the standard colour (white).

 ```
 : text_color 27 emit ." [" . ." m" ;
 ```